csmith/chameth.com/site/content/post/2022-12-06-docker-proxing-redux/index.md

 So from nginx I switched to haproxy.
 It has a `strict-sni` option when configuring TLS connections which makes it behave properly.
 It also performs a lot better for this type of workload than nginx.
-All was well for a while, until then I started getting alerts that requests were occasionally failing.
+All was well for a while, but then I started getting alerts that requests were occasionally failing.
 I couldn't reproduce the issue, but my nightly jobs to build and push containers managed to hit it nearly every night, causing them to fail.